 1. As a nursing student at CSCC, am I guaranteed a spot in MCCN’s Online RN-BSN Completion Program?

 - Upon completion of the ADN degree, Mount Carmel College of Nursing guarantees admission into the Bachelor of Science in Nursing (BSN) Online RN-BSN Completion Program to graduates of Columbus State Community College’s Associate Degree in Nursing Program who hold an unrestricted RN license to practice nursing in Ohio and who have successfully completed 52 semester credits of general education and 32 semester credits of nursing coursework at the college level.

 2. When do I need to contact MCCN?

 Columbus State nursing students are encouraged to connect with Mount Carmel (614-234-1176 or MyRN2BSN@mccn.edu) once admitted to the Columbus State Nursing Program.
-Mount Carmel encourages students to complete the admission application during the third semester (Autumn) of enrollment at CSCC.
+Mount Carmel encourages students to complete the admission application during the third semester of the nursing program (Autumn) of enrollment at CSCC.

 3. What is the pathway from CSCC to MCCN graduation?